At least 2 shot in 'active threat' situation in Washington, DC - KESQ

 Two men and one girl were injured, MPD said.
 Authorities publicly confirmed two people were shot, and it was not immediately clear if the third victim was shot as well.

 Police are conducting active sweeps in the area, MPD said.
-The shooting took place on the 4100 block of Connecticut Avenue.
+Police earlier said the shooting took place on Connecticut Avenue, but a later tweet from MPD said it happened on the 2900 block of Van Ness Street, Northwest.

 There is a large law enforcement presence at the scene, including MPD, the city’s Fire and EMS Department, the US Secret Service’s uniformed division and the Bureau of Alcohol, Tobacco, Firearms and Explosives.